-- 1. Stand with your body facing downhill, beside the vehicle so you can reach the rear brake lever with your right hand. - 2.
+- 1. Stand with your body facing downhill, beside the vehicle so you can reach the rear brake lever/parking brake lever with your right hand. - 2.
 Be sure your legs are clear of the wheels.
 Check your footing. - 3.
-Slowly and carefully back the ATV down the hill using the rear brake lever to control speed. - 4.
+Slowly and carefully back the ATV down the hill using the rear brake lever/parking brake lever to control speed. - 4.
 If you lose control of the ATV, for your safety, get away from the vehicle.